getcarina/getcarina.com/_tutorials/wordpress-nginx-links.md

   <namespace>/nginx-fpm
 ```

-This will create a container running nginx which handles traffic for the
+This command creates a container running Nginx, which handles traffic for the
 `/var/www/html` directory.
 This directory is a volume mount, made available
-(and therefore shared) by the `wordpress` container using the `--volumes-from`
+(and therefore shared) by the `wordpress` container by using the `--volumes-from`
 option.

-nginx will proxy all requests to the PHP FPM container (`wordpress`)
+Nginx will proxy all requests to the PHP-FPM container (`wordpress`)
-via the FCGI protocol using that container's TCP hostname and port (`fpm:9000`).
+via the FCGI protocol by using that container's TCP hostname and port (`fpm:9000`).

-### Step 4: Complete!

-We can see whether our stack is running:
+### Verify the stack is running

+Verify that your stack is running by executing the following command:

 ```
 docker ps
 ```

-And we can visit our nginx frontend by finding its IPv4 address and opening it
+You can also visit your Nginx front end by finding its IPv4 address and opening
-in our default browser:
+it in your default browser:

 ```
 open http://$(docker port nginx 80)
 ```

-That's it!
 You should now see the standard WordPress installation guide.

+### Next step

-In the next tutorial, we'll be exploring how to set up a fully load balanced
+The [next tutorial]() explores how to set up a fully load balanced and more
-and more distributed WordPress cluster on Docker Swarm.
+distributed WordPress cluster on Docker Swarm.